DOWNTOWN ALPENA

 Since our organization was formed in 1980, our current downtown district has seen a significant amount of investment, resulting in increased property values and rental demand for commercial and residential properties both within and surrounding our district.
 We have seen more foot traffic, tourism, and community pride that has benefited our businesses and residents throughout our community.
 We believe expanding our boundaries would be a positive step for the continued growth of Alpena as a whole.

-public hearing & next steps
+public hearing & timeline

 red= existing DDA district

-blue= proposed expansion
+blue= proposed expansion |

 Timeline: